Valley of Fire FAQs

 Q: Is the race chip timed?

-Yes, State-of-the-art chip Jaguar Chip Timing will be provided by Race Day Timing.
+Yes, State-of-the-art chip timing will be provided by Race Day Timing.
 Your race bib will have a disposable timing chip attached to it.
 Please leave the chip on the bib, and wear your bib pinned to the front of your shirt so it’s visible.
 Results will be available online within 24 hours of the race.
 We cannot post in real-time as there is no internet access in the Valley of Fire.

 Q: If I can’t run can someone else use my registration?